An Order Relation between Eigenvalues and Symplectic Eigenvalues of a Class of Infinite-Dimensional Operators: Introduction

 \section{Introduction}

-A symplectic matrix is a real matrix $M$ of order $2n,$ satisfying the identity $M^{T}JM = J$, where $ J = . $ In $1936,$ John Williamson discovered a new form of diagonalization for positive definite matrices of even order.
-Let $P_{2n}(\mathbb{R})$ denote the set of all positive definite real matrices of order $2n$. \begin{thm} (Williamson's Normal Form) \cite{jw01} Let $ A \in P_{2n}(\mathbb{R})$.
+Williamson's Normal form for $2n\times 2n$ real positive matrices is a symplectic analogue of the spectral theorem for normal matrices.
+With the recent developments in quantum information theory, Williamson's normal form has opened up an active research area that may be dubbed as ``finite-dimensional symplectic spectral theory", analogous to the usual spectral theory and matrix analysis.
+A symplectic matrix is a real matrix $M$ of order $2n,$ satisfying the identity $M^{T}JM = J$, where $ J = $ and $I_n $ is the identity matrix of order $n$.
+Williamson's normal form is a diagonalization result for positive definite matrices of even order, where the diagonalizing matrix comes from the symplectic group \cite{jw01}.
+A formal statement is given below: \begin{theorem} (Williamson's normal form \cite{jw01}) Let $A$ be a positive definite real matrix of order $2n$.
 Then there exists a symplectic matrix $M$ and an $n \times n$ strictly positive diagonal matrix $D$ such that